langchain-ai/langgraph/docs/docs/concepts/low_level.md

 ## Persistence

-LangGraph has a built-in persistence layer, implemented through [checkpointers][langgraph.checkpoint.base.BaseCheckpointSaver].
-When you use a checkpointer with a graph, you can interact with and manage the graph's state after the execution.
-The checkpointer saves a _checkpoint_ (a snapshot) of the graph state at every superstep, enabling several powerful capabilities, including human-in-the-loop, memory and fault-tolerance.
-See this [conceptual guide](./persistence.md) for more information.
+LangGraph provides built-in persistence for your agent's state using [checkpointers][langgraph.checkpoint.base.BaseCheckpointSaver].
+Checkpointers save snapshots of the graph state at every superstep, allowing resumption at any time.
+This enables features like human-in-the-loop interactions, memory management, and fault-tolerance.
+You can even directly manipulate a graph's state after its execution using the appropriate `get` and `update` methods.
+For more details, see the [persistence conceptual guide](./persistence.md).

+## Threads

+Threads in LangGraph represent individual sessions or conversations between your graph and a user.
+When using checkpointing, turns in a single conversation (and even steps within a single graph execution) are organized by a unique thread ID.

+## Storage

+LangGraph provides built-in document storage through the [BaseStore][langgraph.store.base.BaseStore] interface.
+Unlike checkpointers, which save state by thread ID, stores use custom namespaces for organizing data.
+This enables cross-thread persistence, allowing agents to maintain long-term memories, learn from past interactions, and accumulate knowledge over time.
+Common use cases include storing user profiles, building knowledge bases, and managing global preferences across all threads.

 ## Graph Migrations

 LangGraph can easily handle migrations of graph definitions (nodes, edges, and state) even when using a checkpointer to track state.

-- For threads at the end of the graph (i.e. not interrupted) you can change the entire topology of the graph (i.e. all nodes and edges, remove, add, rename, etc)
+- For s at the end of the graph (i.e. not interrupted) you can change the entire topology of the graph (i.e. all nodes and edges, remove, add, rename, etc)
 - For threads currently interrupted, we support all topology changes other than renaming / removing nodes (as that thread could now be about to enter a node that no longer exists) -- if this is a blocker please reach out and we can prioritize a solution.
 - For modifying state, we have full backwards and forwards compatibility for adding and removing keys
 - State keys that are renamed lose their saved state in existing threads